GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Eyeless: affects the damage of non-ballistic skills
 - Focus: stays procced when reloading or unscoping for less than a second, which allows you to keep moving. doesn't proc with the Big Horn and Capacitor (these have x4 scopes), or the TAC-50 (it has a variable scope)
 - Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)
-- Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage, DTA and the Striker shield. calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off. stacks are kept after dying
+- Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage, DTA, DTH and the Striker shield (but not by amplified damage). calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off. stacks are kept after dying
 - Ignited: affects the damage of non-ballistic skills
 - Intimidate: procced by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a Chem Launcher at full charges and it won't start rebuilding these stacks until it's back at full charges